farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 During sessions, the PCs will go on missions to accomplish objectives.
 They will then come back to their H.Q. to debrief, rest and recover.

-At the start of a campaign, or **every time the PCs come back to their H.Q.**, the GM draws **3 `setting hook cards`** of a standard deck of playing cards.
+At the start of a campaign, or **every time the PCs come back to their H.Q.**, the GM draws **3 `hook cards`** of a standard deck of playing cards.

-- The first card tells us about something related to [Setting Hook Group #1].
+- The first card tells us about something related to [Theme #1].
-- The second card tells us about something related to [Setting Hook Group #2].
+- The second card tells us about something related to [Thme #2].
 - The third tells the GM what the PC's next mission is going to be.

-The GM can use those setting hooks to create narrative threads for the PCs to explore and bring life to the world.
+The GM can use those hooks to create narrative threads for the PCs to explore and bring life to the world.

 > #### Designer Note
 >
-> Change the setting hooks to match your game's settings.
+> Change the themes to match your game's settings.
 >
 > - A game about a the crew of a space ship trying to make ends meet could have: The Ship / The Crew / The Next Job
 > - A game about a thieving crew could have: The Crew / The Other Factions / The Next Score